 Some of our 2008 broccoli, pac choi, sorrel and basil

-Bull Run Mountain Vegetable Farm is a Community Supported Agriculture (CSA) farm, providing fresh, subscription vegetables are grown on our family farm without chemical pesticides, herbicides or fertilizers.
-Our vegetables, honeybees and hens are raised without the use of chemicals. and are gmo free.
+Bull Run Mountain Vegetable Farm is a family owned and operated Community Supported Agriculture (CSA) farm, providing fresh, subscription vegetables grown using organic techniques without chemical pesticides, herbicides or fertilizers.
+Our farm is GMO free.

 The Bates/Hauter families have raised honeybees and grown vegetables without chemical fertilizers or pesticides on their farm in the Bull Run Mountains since the 1960's.
 Leigh has managed CSA's since the early 90's.
-This will be our 18th year of CSA farming, making us one of the oldest and most experienced, continually operating CSA in the Washington DC area.
+This will be our 20th year of CSA farming, making us the oldest and most experienced, continually operating CSA in the Washington DC area.

 Our farm is located on the side of the highest mountain (variously called Highpoint or Leathercoat Mountain) in the Bull Run Mountains.
 This is the first mountain ridge as you leave Washington, crossing the Potomac and going west past Manassas.